ottoheiskanen/env-var-backup/README.md

 # Environment variable backup

-Creates JSON formatted, "env.json"-named backup file of your operating system's environment variables to the root directory of the program.
+Creates JSON formatted backup file of your systems environment variables.
+Filename is "env.json" and it will be created to the same directory as this program.

+## Commands:

+go build -> compile the code into an executable. <br>
+go run main.go -> compile and execute